CyberGen49/CyberFilesRewrite/README.md

 This project is a rewrite of my previous file index site, with some major improvements in the code structure and organization.
 This should give me a chance to make things easier to maintain, and also easier to add on to in the future.

-*Things are still under very heavy development, so things could be vastly changing over short spans of time.*
+*Things are still under very heavy development, so things could be vastly changing over short spans of time.
+Keep an eye on [Changelog.md](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see updates.*

 ## Installation
 We recommend using a Debian Linux-based system running Apache for hosting CyberFiles.
 If you're using a different operating system or webserver, you may need to do a bit more work to get everything working.